nimaster1989/AreYouHungry/README.txt

       from the database.
     - comp3350.Group2.areyouhungry.persistence
       This package is in charge of the persistence layer that takes what was passed to it from the business layer and gets from the "database" what is required.
-Right now there is no actual database so it just fetches it from an array list.
+Right now there is a stub database and a HSQL database that tests can swap between but only the HSQL one is used for storage for the application.
     - comp3350.Group2.areyouhungry.objects
       This is the domain specific object package and is what holds our food object which is what the project uses as its answer to the users requests.